SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 tags: []
 ---

-I will be writing the odd blog post over the next month commenting on highlights from Perry Mehrling's MOOC on [Money and Banking - online from INET]()
+I will be writing the odd blog post over the next month commenting on highlights from Perry Mehrling's MOOC on [Money and Banking - online from INET](https://www.ineteconomics.org/education/courses/the-economics-of-money-banking).

 Today it's a comment on when Mehrling starts out by alerting his students that he is going to talk about the ECB "as if" it were a private entity, and then only in later lectures talk about money as a creation of the state.